Diseases & Conditions

 Having a hand difference can be both physically and emotionally challenging, but many children are able to adapt and function well without any treatment.
-Some children may need physical therapy, surgery, or other treatments to function better and be more independent.
+Some children may need occupational therapy, surgery, or other treatments to function better and be more independent.

 Hand differences are not usually detected before birth.
 Occasionally, a difference such as extra fingers or missing bones can be seen on a prenatal ultrasound, but this is rare.

-- Deformations—in which the hand and arm begin to develop normally but are prevented from doing so in some way
+- Deformations, in which the hand and arm begin to develop normally but are prevented from doing so in some way

 Sometimes, a congenital hand difference is associated with a medical condition or syndrome that affects multiple parts of the body.
-Hand differences may also be hereditary—they can be passed along through a family.
+Hand differences may also be hereditary — they can be passed along through a family.

-In the majority of cases, however, the cause for a hand difference is simply unknown—doctors are not able to determine why it has occurred.
+In the majority of cases, however, the cause for a hand difference is simply unknown — doctors are not able to determine why it has occurred.

 Types of Hand Differences

-There are many types of hand differences and the variance from a normal hand can be either major or minor.
+There are many types of hand differences, and the variance from a normal hand can be either major or minor.
 Some of the more common conditions are described below.

 Syndactyly, the most common congenital hand difference, is an abnormal connection of the fingers to one another.
-In babies born with syndactyly, the fingers are "webbed" or fused together because they did not separate normally during development.
+In babies born with syndactyly, the fingers are webbed or fused together because they did not separate normally during development.

 - Simple syndactyly.
-In this form, the fingers are joined either by skin or other soft tissue, which may appear webbed.
+In this form, the fingers are joined by either skin or other soft tissue, which may appear webbed.
 The webbing may be either:

-- Incomplete—stopping at any point before the tip
+- Incomplete — stopping at any point before the tip

 - Complex syndactyly.
 In this form, the bones of the fingers are fused together.
 This form of syndactyly is more difficult to treat because, in addition to bone, the fingers may also share a nail, nerves, muscles, blood vessels, and tendons.